Mental Health Facilities Charlotte, NC

 Highland Mist Home

-Highland Mist Home is a mental health treatment center in Charlotte, NC, located at 913 Highland Mist Lane, 28215 zip code area.
+Highland Mist Home is a mental health facility in Charlotte, NC, located at 913 Highland Mist Lane, in the 28215 zip code.
 Highland Mist Home provides residential treatment.
-Highland Mist Home offers psychotropic medication, trauma therapy and behavior modification to children / adolescents.
-Highland Mist Home also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Highland Mist Home consist of education services, family psychoeducation and diet and exercise counseling.
+Highland Mist Home provides trauma therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents.
+Highland Mist Home also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Highland Mist Home include education services, family psychoeducation and diet and exercise counseling.

 Learn More